quandangv/notch/readme.md

 Programming languages typically represent expressions in the infix notation.
 An expression such as `(a+b)^2` put the operator between the operands, which leads to the following problems:
 - **Brackets and the concept of precedence** had to be invented just to denote the order of execution
 - **Code must be chopped up into commands** so that we can write it in the order of execution.
 This is because the order of execution in infix notation is determined by precedence and brackets, in conflict with the fact that we expect the order of execution to be the order that commands appear in code
-- **Unary and binary are the only types of operator possible**: Operators with more arguments must be denoted as functions, which have an entirely different notation
+- **Unary and binary are the only types of operator possible**: Operators with more arguments such as ternary operators (with 3 arguments) must be denoted as functions, which have an entirely different notation

 In the early stages of NeoRune, I found that the postfix notation (a.k.a. the Reverse Polish Notation) is a notation much more suitable for programming than infix.
 Here are example comparisons between code written in the infix (JavaScript) and postfix (NeoRune) notation:
 ```